STUDY JAPANESE ONLINE WITH NATIVES HERE

 Benefits of taking off your shoes before entering the house

-The custom of taking off your shoes in the genkan shaped the behavior of the Japanese people.
-It is a habit so strong in the culture that it is even adopted by companies, as a manufacturer of level transmitter.
+The custom of removing shoes at the genkan has shaped the behavior of the Japanese people.
+It is such a strong habit in the culture that it is even adopted by companies, such as a manufacturer of level transmitters.

 In the West, walking into the house with your shoes does not arouse great reflections, but in the East, the issue completely changes the picture.